1Which operator is used to return the memory address of a variable?

 Correct Answer: void *

-Explanation:malloc returns a generic void * pointer, which can be cast to any other pointer type.
-If allocation fails, it returns NULL.
+Explanation:malloc returns a void * (generic pointer) to the allocated memory, which should typically be cast to the desired pointer type.

 Incorrect!
 Try again.